 Just across from the Lowell National Historical Park's Visitor Center, at the Mack Building, the National Streetcar Museum invites you to browse exhibits about the influence of street railways on the development of cities.
 While you’re here, extend your streetcar experience and hop aboard our streetcar from New Orleans and explore downtown by trolley.

 Merrimack Repertory Theatre

-Known for its productions of vibrant, contemporary plays and world premieres, the Merrimack Repertory Theatre has been Merrimack Valley’s professional theatre company since 1979, and is an integral part of Lowell’s identity as the cultural heart of the region.
+Known for its productions of vibrant, contemporary plays and world premieres, the Merrimack Repertory Theatre has been the Merrimack Valley’s professional theatre company since 1979, and is an integral part of Lowell’s identity as the cultural heart of the region.
 MRT produces works that explore what it means to be alive today, with a seven-show season that runs from September through May.
-Its intimate 279-seat theatre is easy to get to, with free parking.
+Its intimate 279-seat theatre is easy to get to, with ample nearby parking.

 The Brush Art Gallery

 For over 30 years, the Brush's mission has remained the same: to nurture the working artist and to keep the visual arts alive and healthy in the heart of Lowell's historic district.
 Located in a restored mill building, the gallery is also home to artist studios that are open daily.
 The gallery aims to focus attention on important issues and to demonstrate through exhibitions and cultural programming the diverse and rich heritage that exists in the Lowell area.

 The Arts League of Lowell (ALL) and Gates Block Studios have become the catalysts for the creation of a new art community in the city.
 Located downtown in the Cultural District and housed in the historic Gates Block Building, this thriving arts center has a little bit of everything - 34 unique studios on 3 floors and an eclectic gallery on street level.
 This is a place where artists of all expressions come together to encourage mutual support, facilitate the sharing of knowledge and provide a unified voice for the arts.